WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

 - saliva

   1. noun: watery liquid secreted into the mouth by glands, providing lubrication for chewing and swallowing, and aiding digestion.

+- sanction

+  1. noun: a threatened penalty for disobeying a law or rule.

+     _"a range of sanctions aimed at deterring insider abuse"_

+  2. noun: official permission or approval for an action.

+     _"he appealed to the bishop for his sanction"_

+  3. verb: give official permission or approval for (an action).

+     _"the scheme was sanctioned by the court"_

+  4. verb: impose a sanction or penalty on.

+     _"foreigners in France illegally should be sent home, their employers sanctioned and border controls tightened up"_

 - sandal